Dean SchlenkerReal-World Work Since 1995

 A professional local search case study from Dean Schlenker's IMJuice-style work: improving how makeup artists businesses appear in Google Maps, organic search, local directories, and call-driven service searches.

-Business problem
+Buyer problem

 Makeup artists decisions are visual and reputation-driven.
 The business needed stronger map visibility, clearer service pages, better proof, and a faster path from discovery to booking.